 - This is practically the MO of Columbo.
 Frequently he will depend on a crook returning to where they hid a key piece of evidence and then arrest them there.

-- In The Dead Zone, Johnny plays this trope very well by sometimes exploiting his Spider-Sense and sometimes just being really intuitive.
+- The Dead Zone: Johnny plays this trope very well by sometimes exploiting his Spider-Sense and sometimes just being really intuitive.

-- In the episode Vanguard, when Stilson returns to his limo in front of the lab, Johnny is sitting in the other seat already, which temporarily surprises Stilson.
+- In "Vanguard", when Stilson returns to his limo in front of the lab, Johnny is sitting in the other seat already, which temporarily surprises Stilson.
 It is unclear whether his powers had anything to do with it.

 - Johnny, since he is psychic, exploits Spider-Sense to invoke this plenty of times.
 However, some instances stands out; in the episode "Double Vision" Johnny knows fellow psychic Alex will be in a parking garage so he waits for her casually.
 However, this trope gets weirdly subverted when Alex also anticipates him being there in the parking garage.
 They are expecting each other, but both refuse to be the one to open the door.
 Neither ever see each other in that scene.

 - Alex becomes the Anticipator later when a clue she leaves for Johnny leads him to a fancy restaurant.
-She cranks this trope Up to Eleven: she has prepared for him a sports coat he likes, but pretends not to; she has ordered his favorite foods, and she begins rambling about what he'll think of the meal.
+She has prepared for him a sports coat he likes, but pretends not to; she has ordered his favorite foods, and she begins rambling about what he'll think of the meal.

 - In House the titular character tries to invoke this trope with Cuddy.
 Thinking Cuddy is coming, he says "I did it all by myself, Mommy" after he'd resolved a case without help (contrary to her instructions).
 It backfires, however, as the person who comes in is actually just the janitor.

-- In the show M*A*S*H Radar has the uncanny ability to appear at the side of his commander before he asks for him, as well as finish his sentences.
+- In the show M*A*S*H Walter "Radar" OReilly got the nickname for his uncanny ability to appear at the side of his commander before he asks for him, as well as finish his sentences and provide paperwork to be signed before it is asked for.

 - Parodied in the Mystery Science Theater 3000 episode Bloodlust.
 In the movie being made fun of, Dr. Balleau knows that the heroes are hiding in his lair, and begins doing an evil speech as he slowly turns on light switches to reveal them.
 Mike and the Bots joke that he actually gives this speech tons of times of day, just on the off chance that someone actually IS hiding there.